uri-library-data-services/iassist-preview/content/blog/reminder-submit-your-paper-and-panel-proposals-iassist-2012.md

 **Data Science for a Connected World: Unlocking and Harnessing the Power of Information**

-The theme of this year\'s conference is Data Science for a Connected
+The theme of this year's conference is Data Science for a Connected
 World: Unlocking and Harnessing the Power of Information.
 This theme reflects the growing desire of research communities, government agencies and other organizations to build connections and benefit from the better